-Beef tofu stew made in a skillet is a quick and and easy way of enjoying rural style Korean stew.
-Thinly sliced marbled beef, soft tofu, and zucchini in a spicy broth brings a Korean comfort.
-You can adjust the heat level accordingly.
+Beef tofu stew in a skillet is a quick and easy way to enjoy a rustic Korean stew.
+Made with thinly sliced marbled beef, soft tofu, and zucchini simmered in a spicy seafood broth, this dish is the ultimate Korean comfort food.
+Adjust the spice level to your preference!

 How to make Beef Tofu Stew in a Skillet